HimoriK/book/src/ch03-02-data-types.md

 > ##### Integer Overflow
 >
-> Let’s say you have a variable of type `u8` that can hold values between 0 and
+> You have a variable of type `u8` that can hold values between 0 and
 > 255. If you try to change the variable to a value outside that range, such as
 > 256, *integer overflow* will occur, which can result in one of two behaviors.
 > When you’re compiling in debug mode, Rust includes checks for integer overflow
 > that cause your program to *panic* at runtime if this behavior occurs.
-Rust
-> uses the term *panicking* when a program exits with an error; we’ll discuss
-> panics in more depth in the [“Unrecoverable Errors with
+See [“Unrecoverable Errors with
 > `panic!`”][unrecoverable-errors-with-panic]<!-- ignore --> section in Chapter
 > 9.
 >